asyncapi/website/pages/blog/hacktoberfest-2022.md

 ## Was it worth it?

 Absolutely!
-Even despite the fact that we kicked off late, we still received an amazing contribution.
+Even though we kicked off late, we still received an amazing contribution.
 AsyncAPI merged 23 PRs from 12 contributors as part of this year's Hacktoberfest!
 I know it's less than the previous years but let's look on the bright side because some of these contributions were fun to make.

 ## Meet the heroes